Assessed mean improvement in Peak Pruritus NRS and EASI scores, patient satisfaction, persistence, and use of concomitant prescription therapies

 LIMITATIONS OF ANALYSIS

-The survey data were collected from patients who enrolled in the DUPIXENT patient support program, and these patients may have different characteristics and perspectives vs those who did not enroll.
+The survey data were collected from patients who enrolled in the DUPIXENT patient support program, and these patients may have different perceptions of DUPIXENT vs those who did not enroll.
 Patients who continue to respond to long-term surveys may be self-selecting for favorable effectiveness and safety.
+Only 50.6% of patients who responded at baseline responded to the survey at Month 48, which could have led to survivor bias.
+There was also potential for recall bias because outcomes were self-reported.
 As observed data may bias results.
-Safety and tolerability data were not collected.10
+Safety and tolerability data were not collected.7,9,10